alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Access to the tool requires pre-registration by the user.
 This typically entails furnishing the online form with the necessary information including a state bar identification number and details of their practice or firm.
 Attorneys who are appearing Pro Hac Vice may register by contacting the Clerk of the Appellate Court to request a code that may be used in place of the state bar identification number.

-In addition to the above, publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
+In addition to the above, publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile